We use cookies to ensure that we give you the best experience on our website.

 Leaving so soon?

-Fill in the form below we'll send you our latest blog posts as soon as they're published,
+Fill in the form below we'll send you our latest blog posts as soon as they're published, so you can keep up-to-date with the legalisation and travel situation across the globe.

 Although life in China is returning to something close to normal, the government continues to keep a close eye on who's allowed to come into the country.
 And while most schools are allowing children back into classrooms, there is a major shortage in teaching staff because of continuing travel restrictions across the globe.
 We look at the situation as it currently stands, from inside and outside China.